Welcome to General Psychology Online

 **Students must have the required books by the second day of class.
 They are available at the WVC bookstore.
 If you choose to obtain books elsewhere, you must have them by the aforementioned timeframe.

 Beginning the Course

-2.On the first day of the semester, go to the ANGEL log-in page and get started:
+2.On the first day of the semester, go to the Canvas log-in page and get started:

-You will need a login name and password to access ANGEL.
+You will need a login name and password to access Canvas.